 Holguín airport is situated eight miles southwest of the city of Holguín, the capital of Holguín Province and the city from which the province gets its name.
-Holguín, short for San Isidoro de Holguín is Cuba’s fourth largest city, and full of charm.
-It has a large amount of vintage cars in operation, giving the city that classic time-warped feel that visitors often appreciate when they come to Cuba.
+Holguín, short for San Isidoro de Holguín is Cuba’s fourth-largest city, and full of charm.
+It has a large number of vintage cars in operation, giving the city that classic time-warped feel that visitors often appreciate when they come to Cuba.
 This is further enhanced by old architectural styles that permeate the city streets.

 From the city of Holguín - or coming directly from the airport - you are less than an hour away from the coast.
 There is the quaint fishing town of Gibara, that has a range of cultural offerings and is home to a series of underground limestone caves.
 It is thought that it was near here, in Bariay, that Christopher Columbus docked in 1492.
 Further along the coast is the beach resort of Guardalavaca.
 The stunning stretch of coastline is a great place to relax and unwind, and the area is experienced in catering for tourists, with a range of decent accommodation options available, including an array of all-inclusive hotels.

 As well as relaxing on the beach, you can also arrange a whole host of other activities through the hotels.
-For example, an excursion to a Taino burial ground provides a peak into a bygone era, and a visit to an offshore aquarium is great fun for all ages.
-Bicycle and moped rentals are also offered, and with little traffic on the roads you can enjoy the country lanes and the accompanying coastal views.
-Should you fancy going at a lower speed, horse riding can also be arranged.
+For example, an excursion to a Taino burial ground provides a peek into a bygone era, and a visit to an offshore aquarium is great fun for all ages.
+Bicycle and moped rentals are also offered, and with little traffic, on the roads, you can enjoy the country lanes and the accompanying coastal views.
+Should you fancy going at a slower speed, horse riding can also be arranged.

 Holguín Province is home to two of Cuba’s most beautiful national parks: Sierra Cristal and Nacional la Mensura.
 The former includes the highest peak of the province, and a beautiful, photogenic mountain range.
 The latter has Cuba’s highest waterfall and is a great spot for visitors that want to go hiking in a bio-diverse natural environment.